nguyen-td/nguyen-td.github.io/content/authors/admin/_index.md

 # About Me

 Hello!
-I am a first-year Neuroscience PhD student affiliated with the [Interdisciplinary Neuroscience Program ](https://neuroscienceinstitute.utexas.edu/PhD%20Program) at [The University of Texas at Austin](https://www.utexas.edu/).
-I am interested in how mathematical and computational techniques can be leveraged to study how the visual system processes inputs and turns them into predictions.
+I am a first-year Neuroscience PhD student affiliated with the [Interdisciplinary Neuroscience Program ](https://neuroscienceinstitute.utexas.edu/PhD%20Program) at [The University of Texas at Austin](https://www.utexas.edu/), supervised by Dr. Robbe Goris.
+I am interested in how the visual system processes inputs and turns them into predictions.

 Before I joined the PhD program, I completed my master's in Computational Neuroscience at the [Bernstein Center for Computational Neuroscience Berlin](https://www.bccn-berlin.de/), where I worked with [Stefan Haufe](https://www.tu.berlin/uniml/about/head-of-group) and [Arnaud Delorme](https://arnauddelorme.com/) on computational methods for analyzing linear and nonlinear functional connectivity in EEG time series.
 Before that, I did my bachelor's in Computer Science & Economics at the [Berlin School of Economics and Law](https://www.hwr-berlin.de/en/), where I worked at [Berliner Wasserbetriebe](https://languages.bwb.de/en/index.php) as part of their dual studies program.